smarie/python-pyfields/docs/index.md

 !!! info "Why are native fields so fast ?"
     Native fields are implemented as a ["non-data" python descriptor](https://docs.python.org/3.7/howto/descriptor.html) that overrides itself on first access.
 So the first time the attribute is read, a small python method call extra cost is paid but the attribute is immediately replaced with a normal attribute inside the object `__dict__`.
 That way, subsequent calls use native python attribute access without overhead.
 This trick was inspired by [werkzeug's @cached_property](https://tedboy.github.io/flask/generated/generated/werkzeug.cached_property.html).

+!!! note "Adding validators or converters to native fields"
+    If you run python `3.6` or greater and add validators or converters **after** field creation (typically using decorators), `field` will automatically replace the native field with a descriptor field.
+However with older python versions this is not always possible, so it is recommended that you explicitly state `native=False`.

 ### 2. Adding a constructor